writer/langchain-writer/docs/llm_tool.md

 # Create an LLMTool with a specific model
 llm_tool = LLMTool(
-    model_name="palmyra-med"  # Specify the Palmyra model to use )
+    model_name="palmyra-med",  # Specify the Palmyra model to use description="A specialized medical model with knowledge on the human body."  # Optional: override the default description )
 ```